Find out about hostels, nightshelters and other emergency housing options if you're homeless and on the streets.

 You'll need a referral to get into many hostels and nightshelters (especially in London).
-This means an agency will need to contact the hostel on your behalf.
+This means an agency or council will need to contact the hostel on your behalf.

-If you're offered a space in a 'direct access' hostel you can usually move in straight away.
+If you're offered a space in one of these 'direct access' hostels, you can usually move in straight away.
 Some hostels run a waiting list.

 Search for a hostel

-Find out about different emergency housing options if you're homeless and on the streets.
-You can also find out how much hostels and other options will cost.
+Find out more about different emergency housing options if you're homeless and on the streets.

-Find out about other practical help you can get while on the streets, including where to get the following:
+Find out about other practical help you can get while on the streets

 If you need to talk to someone, we’ll do our best to help